MrDanPotter/comic-maker/src/components/AiImageModal/README.md

 - **Full-Resolution View**: Click any image to view it in full resolution with frosted background overlay
 - **Responsive Design**: Works well on different screen sizes
 - **Loading States**: Visual feedback during image generation
+- **Prompt Storage**: Automatically saves the user's prompt with AI-generated images
+- **Existing Image Support**: Displays existing images and pre-populates prompts when editing
+- **Smart Button Display**: "Use Image" button is hidden for existing images since they're already in the library

 ## Layout